Helen S. Woodruff: Life and career

 Helen Smith was born on June 7, 1888, in Selma, Alabama, to parents Emma West Smith and Oscar Emmet Smith.
 She went to school in Anniston, Alabama, and attended a New York finishing school for two years.

 In 1903, she met Lewis B. Woodruff, and a year later they were married.
-After her marriage, she moved to New York City, where her husband was from.
+After her marriage, she moved to New York City, from where her husband originated.

-Some of her works include Mis’ Beauty (1911), The Little House (1914), Mr. Doctor Man (1915), The Imprisoned Freeman (1918) and What David did: love letters of two babies (1921).
+Her works include Mis' Beauty (1911), The Little House (1914), Mr. Doctor Man (1915), The Imprisoned Freeman (1918) and What David did: love letters of two babies (1921).

 After completing Mis’ Beauty, she was afflicted with scarlet fever, which left her blind for several months.
 During this time, she wrote The Lady of the Lighthouse.
 It was the third best seller in 1913.

-In 1918, she wrote the musical comedy play, Hooray for the Girls while living in Ash Grove, her summer home in Litchfield, Connecticut.
+In 1918, she wrote the musical comedy play Hooray for the Girls while living in Ash Grove, her summer home in Litchfield, Connecticut.